BrandonPhanUCSD/cse15l-lab-reports/lab-3-report.md

 ## Part 2 - Researching Commands

 I am choosing the find command.
+I have `cd`ed into the `./techinical` directory.

 First Option: -find